Flourless Chocolate Pumpkin Roll Cake

 - Carefully roll the cake in the kitchen towel and allow to cool completely.

-For the pumpkin cheesecake mousse:
+For the pumpkin mousse:

 For the chocolate ganache: